raunak0400/raunak0400/README.md

 - 📄 Know about my experiences [http://bit.ly/44s2zlX)

-- ⚡ Fun fact **I try to fork my life, to start a brand new thread, but every process points to words unsaid.
-They say I'm a madter, that my logic is sound, But in the code of my heart, a bug is profound.**
+-  ⚡ **Fun fact →**
+  _"I try to fork my life, to start a brand new thread, but every process points to words unsaid."_
+  _"They say I'm a master, that my logic is sound — but in the code of my heart, a bug is profound."_

 <h3 align="left">Connect with me:</h3>
 <p align="left">